saramabrouk/saramabrouk/README.md

 ### 🛠️ Projects

-- 🎙️ Episode Scheduler (Java)
+- Episode Scheduler (Java)
   → Developed a scheduling application to manage podcast episodes and timing

-- 🌐 Personal Website
+- Shopping Website
   → Designed and built an offline website using HTML, CSS, and JavaScript

-- 🌱 Smart Farming Database Management System (In Progress)
+- Smart Farming Database Management System (In Progress)
   → Designed ERD and implemented SQL database, currently developing a Python GUI

 ---